Benjabella/alx-pre_course/0x01-git/README.md

-This is another an updated readme.
+I have another updated readme.